capnslipp/.dotbang/README.md

 ## Local-Only

-If you want to have local-machine only changes stored in this git repo (doing otherwise will probably be a huge pain, since private keys, passwords, e-mails, and other settings in config files are not unusual), you can easily create a branch that will be darn-hard to push to the wrong place.
+If you want to have local-machine only changes stored in this git repo (doing otherwise will probably be a huge pain, since private keys, passwords, e-mails, and other settings in config files are not unusual), **you should be careful**.

-Given a local-only branch with a name in the format of `«your username»/local/«local-machine name»`, a good .gitconfig setup would be:
+It's probably best to git clone your GitHub-hosted `.config` into a “pristine” repository (e.g. `~/.config_pristine`), then clone that repository into a secondary repository that you'll use the files directly out of (I symlink to these).

+This way, if you ever accidentally `git push --all` from your `.config` repo, you'll only push to the pristine repo, not to the wild wild web.
+The downside is you do have to cd into your pristine repo in order to push to GitHub.
+I haven't yet found a good way to ensure certain branches will never ever ever be pushed.

+If you want to make it easy to keep your local-only changes on top of any new `«your username»/main` changes, you can set up your .git/config like this:

 ~~~ ini
 [branch "«your username»/local/«local-machine name»"]